If your child is not in school, learning is not taking place. If your child is absent we ask you to telephone the attendance line before 8:30 am.

 - Pre-Warn Letter: This will be sent out if we see frequent and/or irregular patterns of absence.
 This is our way of alerting you to the fact that your child’s attendance is starting to become a concern.
 We may stop authorising your child’s absence without medical evidence.

-- Attendance Panel: You and your child may be invited to a Governor’s Attendance Panel, to discuss reasons for absence, the impact of poor attendance on attainment and ways to move forward and support your child to improving their attendance and attainment.
+- Attendance Panel: You and your child may be invited to an Attendance Panel, to discuss reasons for absence, the impact of poor attendance on attainment and ways to move forward and support your child to improving their attendance and attainment.

 - Penalty Warning Letter: This will be sent out when a child has unauthorised absences.
 Once this letter has been sent, absences cannot be authorised without a doctor’s note to state that your child is unfit for school.
 If your child is absent for a medical appointment we require the letter or appointment card in order to authorise this absence.